 You can order your roses at any time to reserve your stock.
 Once you order is received we will dispatch your roses from mid-June to the end of August.
 All orders will be dispatched in order of receipt (no exceptions will be made).
 So the sooner you get your order in the sooner your roses will be dispatched.

 Purchase 5 or more perennials and receive a discounts ranging from 5% – 15%.
 Discounts are automatically applied when 5 or more perennials are in your shopping basket.

 You will automatically earn 1 point for every $1.00 you spend on mistydowns.com.au.
 These points will be credited to your account when your order ships.

 Writing a product review will credit your account with 5 points once the review is approved.

 Once you have placed 5 orders you will be credited with 50 bonus points, and if you really love your garden and spend $1000 or more (over time not on one order or just the 1 order if you really have too) you account will be credited with a bonus 100 points.

 If you earned points from a previous order you will be given the opportunity to redeem these points on your next order.
 Simply follow the instructions at the top of the cart page to redeem your points.

 If you don’t have a points balance you will not see any information on the cart page.

-You can redeem points up to the value of $25 (500 points) on any one order.
+You can redeem points to the value of 7% of your order.
+Therefore the more products in your cart the bigger the discount.
 Points cannot be redeemed for shipping costs.

 Roses and Perennials can be ordered together.
 Please note mixed orders may be delayed by up to 4 – 6 weeks in shipping during the bare-rooted roses season.
 Due to mixed orders being sent together in batches as packing methods are not similar to just bare-rooted roses.